aimux docs

 • a workspaceSnapshot

-The workspace snapshot stores tab and layout state for that session.
+The workspace snapshot stores tab and layout state for that workspace.

-That is why session persistence belongs to aimux-sessions.json, not to your typed config file.
+That is why workspace persistence belongs to aimux-sessions.json, not to your typed config file.

 aimux-snippets.json

-This file stores the snippet catalog used by the snippet picker.
+This file stores the user-edited snippet catalog used by the snippet picker.

 If it does not exist, aimux seeds it with built-in default snippets such as: